-Beginning in the mid-30's she lived and worked at her home at Ghost Ranch.
-In 1945 she she purchased a second home down the road in Abiquiu.
+Beginning in the mid-30s she lived and worked at her home at Ghost Ranch.
+In 1945, she purchased a second home down the road in Abiquiu.

 You can visit Ghost Ranch, which is now a retreat center, and her home in Abiquiu.

-First, Visit the O'Keeffe Musuem in Santa Fe
+First, Visit the O'Keeffe Museum in Santa Fe

 To begin to understand the complex life and personality of Georgia O'Keeffe, it's important to do a little research.
-You can read a book about her, check out a few websites or, my choice, visit the Georgia O'Keeffe Musuem in Santa Fe.
+You can read a book about her, check out a few websites or visit the Georgia O'Keeffe Museum in Santa Fe.

-This pictorial history also helped me understand how O'Keeffe, a fairly introverted person, became so well known.
+This pictorial history also helps you understand how O'Keeffe, a fairly introverted person, became so well known.
 It was through her relationship with Alfred Stieglitz, whose photographs of O'Keeffe are featured in the exhibit, that she became known throughout the world.
 Stieglitz was 54 when Georgia arrived in New York, 23 years her senior.